-Analysis: 96 individuals whose attendance was required underwent trainings by Dr. Lori Hart and Dr. Gentry McCreary on risk management and hazing prevention.
-The risk management training focused on achieving a better understanding of the framework of stages of change, harm reduction, and brain development, as well as compliance with and understanding of the FIPG Risk Management Guidelines as adopted by the Fraternity Executives Association.
+The risk management training and assessment focused on achieving a better understanding of the framework of stages of change, harm reduction, and brain development, as well as compliance with and understanding of the FIPG Risk Management Guidelines as adopted by the Fraternity Executives Association.

+The score for the risk management pre-test for 2017- 2018 was a 50.17%.
+The score for the 2017-2018 post-test was an 80%.
 Learning outcomes for the hazing prevention training was for students to demonstrate less tolerance for hazing within their organization, be able to identify key strategies for reducing hazing within their organization, demonstrate increased willingness to hold individual members accountable for hazing activities, and demonstrate increased motivation for replacing hazing with meaningful new member activities.